phax/as2-lib/README.md

     * Updated to new Mendelson test certificates (key3 and key4 - see http://mendelson-e-c.com/node/3211)
     * The `Content-Transfer-Encoding` value `base64` now works correctly (see [#71](https://github.com/phax/as2-lib/issues/71))
     * Added a custom `IMICMatchingHandler` interface to `AS2SenderModule` and `AS2MDNReceiverHandler` (see [#59](https://github.com/phax/as2-lib/issues/59))
+    * Removed deprecated class `com.helger.as2lib.cert.PKCS12CertificateFactory`.
+Use `com.helger.as2lib.cert.CertificateFactory` instead - no functionality changes.
-    * Removed deprecated class `PKCS12CertificateFactory` and some other deprecated methods
+    * Removed some other deprecated methods as well.
     * Updated to ph-commons 9.3.4
     * Reworked the outgoing dumping API, so that it can be set per "AbstractHttpSenderModule" and must not be globally set.
 This is a backwards incompatible change.
 The existing system property is still accepted.
     * The AS2 client can now dump specific outgoing requests more easily using the new API